yoko-vicky/yoko-vicky/README.md

 ![cover-image](./images/github-bg2.png)

-🚀 I'm currently working independently with remote teams, focusing on translating early-stage ideas into maintainable, user-friendly interfaces.
+🚀 Currently based in Georgia (UTC+4), working with async-first remote teams — and flexible to relocate as needed.

 I bridge the gap between structure and interaction —
 bringing clarity to products and teams through thoughtful design and development.